Restoring the Glazert Water at Lennoxtown FAQ's

 Is Dredging the river being proposed to minimise flood risk?

-Dredging is NOT being considered of the Glazert Water.
+Dredging is NOT proposed for the project.

 Are hard engineered solutions being proposed for this watercourse?